MacHertZ233/MU3-ViciousOptimizers/README.md

 ## Known Issues

 + The MonoMod version of *ExtendOffset* is currently incompatible with [*MoreProfileOptions*](https://www.rainycolor.org/package/7EVENDAYSHOLIDAYS/MoreProfileOptions/).
+Specifically, when using both of them at the same time, the adjustable range of offset A & B will possibly be locked between -10.0 and -6.0.
   + The Plugin version released lately is expected to address this issue, but still lacks more testing.
   + A modded `Assembly-CSharp-offset10.dll` will be provided as a final workaround.